Nmyhi/BudgetPal/README.md

 - Generate the requirements.txt file with the following command in the terminal.
 After you run this command a new file called requirements.txt should appear in your root directory

 pip freeze --local > requirements.txt

+- add a runtime.txt file to the root directory and add this:

+python-3.9.17

+- add this line to requirements.txt:

+blinker==1.7.0

 - Heroku requires a Procfile containing a command to run your program.
 Inside the root directory of your project create the new file.
 It must be called Procfile with a capital P, otherwise Heroku won’t recognise it